René de Borst: Recognition

 He received the Composite Structures Award in 1995, the Max-Planck-Forschungspreis in 1996 and in 1998 he was presented with the Computational Mechanics Award of the International Association of Computational Mechanics.
 In 1999 he received the Spinoza Prize from the Netherlands Organization for Scientific Research.
 In 2002 he was elected Fellow of the International Association of Computational Mechanics and in 2005 he was elected as Member of the Royal Netherlands Academy of Arts and Sciences.
 In 2010 he became Fellow of the International Association for Fracture Mechanics of Concrete and Concrete Structures.
 In 2011 he received the Royal Society Wolfson Research Merit Award, and was appointed Officer in the National Order of Merit (France) for his efforts to improve French-Dutch scientific relations.
 In 2012 he became Fellow of the Institution of Civil Engineers.
 Since 2013 he is Fellow of the Royal Society of Edinburgh and since 2014 he is a Member of the European Academy of Sciences and Arts.
 In 2015 he has been awarded the degree of Doctor Honoris Causa of the Institut national des sciences Appliquées de Lyon, he was awarded the Grand Prize of the Japanese Society for Computational Engineering Science (JSCES), was elected as Fellow of the Royal Academy of Engineering, and received an Advanced Grant of the European Research Council.
 He received the O.C.
 Zienkiewicz Medal of the Polish Association for Computational Mechanics in 2017 and became an honorary member of the Italian Group of Fracture in 2019.
+He was elected Fellow of the European Academy of Sciences in 2023.